 For the majority of the Scheme's financial instruments, quoted market prices are readily available.
-However, certain financial instruments, for example over-the-counter derivatives or unquoted securities are fair valued using valuation techniques.
 Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Responsible Entity, independent of the area that created them.
-Models are calibrated by back-testing to actual transactions to ensure that outputs are reliable.
+Models are calibrated by back testing to actual transactions to ensure that outputs are reliable.

 Models use observable data, to the extent practicable.
 However, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.
-For certain other financial instruments, including amounts due from/to brokers and payables, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.
+For certain other financial instruments, including amounts due from/to brokers and payables, the carrying amounts approximate fair value due to the immediate or short term nature of these financial instruments.